Late of the Pier: Side projects (2010–2015)

 Lead singer Sam Eastgate featured on Filthy Dukes' track "This Rhythm" on their debut album Nonsense in the Dark, and produced Manchester indie pop band Egyptian Hip Hop's debut double A-side single "Wild Human Child"/"Heavenly".
 He also toured as part of New Zealand indie twee act Connan Mockasin's band on his 2010 album release tour around New Zealand.

 Sam Potter co-wrote music on Franz Ferdinand's 2018 album Always Ascending, and formed tribute act A Tribute to February Montaine in honour of lo-fi pop artist February Montaine.
 He also ran Blackout, a music event that ran at London venue Oval Space, where anonymous musicians played in the pitch black.
 Ross Dawson did some session work and joined London based band Zibra in summer 2014, but left in early 2015.

 In early 2015, Eastgate released the album Inji and its lead single "Oino" under the name LA Priest.

 On 21 May 2015, the band's former label Parlophone announced the death of drummer Ross Dawson.
 A press release from the musician's family, via the label, stated that Dawson was "involved in a very sudden and tragic accident" on 15 May.
 Dawson's family write, "Ross was a monumental force in the lives of everybody who knew him, multi-talented, modest, kind and generous; he loved and was loved by his family.
 The world has become a sadder place without him.
 He will be eternally missed by all who knew and loved him."

 Fantasy Black Channel reissue (2015–present)

 In August 2018, the band resurfaced in a series of cryptic posts on a newly created Instagram account.
-In December 2018, the band announced a vinyl reissue of Fantasy Black Channel via Phantasy.
+In December 2018, the band announced a vinyl reissue of Fantasy Black Channel via Phantasy Sound.
 Bundled with a download code for a digital album of unreleased demos and outtakes, the reissue was released on 19 January 2019.